DataFire/Integrations/integrations/generated/core_ac_uk/README.md

 #### Input
 * input `object`
   * repositoryId **required** `integer`: CORE repository ID of the article that needs to be fetched.
+  * stats `boolean`: Whether to retrieve statistics about the repository.
+The default value is false

 #### Output
 * output [RepositoryResponse](#repositoryresponse)